Transition from traditional to strategic HR with BambooHR

 The rapid development of technology has changed the face of business in many obvious ways.
 And though changes to more traditional areas of business may be less overt, applying available technologies to more traditional business areas can be of great benefit to your company.

 Take for instance HR, which has traditionally focused on the recruitment and hiring of new employees, and the management of current ones.
 A typical HR department spends most of its time dealing with the daily administrative tasks needed to manage a company’s workforce.
-Employees turn to the HR department with questions or concerns about things like health benefits, compensation, workplace policies, etc. But HR can be so much more than this—and that’s where what’s know as strategic HR comes in.
+Employees turn to the HR department with questions or concerns about things like health benefits, compensation, workplace policies, etc. But HR can be so much more than this—and that’s where what’s known as strategic HR comes in.

 Strategic HR management takes the HR department to a new level of responsibility, where it can become a critical component of a company’s development.
 It is focused more on helping the organization reach its long term goals, and has a much stronger emphasis on enhancing workforce performance and boosting productivity.